denisecase/datafun-01-getting-started/README.md

 Suggestion: Sure.
 If VS Code suggests an extension, it's often good to go ahead and try it.
 Read up a bit if curious, but the suggestions are usually helpul.

+### Issue: VS Code Extension for GitHub - which one?

+Suggestion: VS Code Extension: [GitHub Repositories](https://marketplace.visualstudio.com/items?itemName=GitHub.remotehub) seems to work well and may especially good for beginners.
+If you get a recommendation to use [GitHub Pull Requests and Issues] (https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github) instead, you can try that.
+It might be more suitable for experienced developers.
+[Here's a good article for getting started](https://www.techrepublic.com/article/add-github-vs-code/).
+You're encouraged to share your thoughts in the discussions.

 ## Additional Resources

 1. For more information about editing Markdown task lists, see [how to mark a task complete](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/about-task-lists).